Demand Forecasting in Retail: Models & Why It Is Important

-Demand forecasting is a type of predictive analytics that helps you anticipate your upcoming consumer demand so you can make better supply chain, management, inventory, and budgeting decisions.
-Having an accurate understanding of your coming demand is incredibly important in retail as it determines your inventory quantities, the types of supplies you will stock, and when you should be purchasing more.
+Demand forecasting is a type of predictive analytics that helps anticipate upcoming consumer demand so you can make better supply chain, management, inventory, and budgeting decisions.
+An accurate understanding of your upcoming demand is incredibly important in retail as it determines your inventory quantities, the types of products you should stock, and when you should purchase more.

-Below we define each strategy, detail when to use it, and offer an example of the model in action:
+Below, we explore eight demand forecasting models, detail when to use them, and offer an example of the model in action:

 Qualitative forecasting is a type of demand forecasting that uses descriptive data such as expert opinions, focus groups, competitive analysis, employee input, customer testimonials, and market research rather than numerical or quantitative sources to make demand predictions.